rossr3-pivotal/flyway-buildpack/README.md

 cf v3-push myApp -b https://github.com/rossr3-pivotal/flyway-buildpack.git -b "your last buildpack"
 ```

+For testing Linux, I used the PHP buildpack and this [simple app](https://github.com/rossr3-pivotal/php-show-env-vars) to validate that the environment variable(s) were set correctly.

 The buildpack sets the environment variable PCF_FLYWAY_BINDIR to point to the folder where the flyway app is located.

 You would then call flyway from your application using